vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/holy-ground_Bakker/01_Early_Studies_19862000/10_pArvatIs_Svayavara.md

 and LiP 48, in which Brahmā turns to the gods, has been omitted, as a re-

 sult of which the text has become unintelligible as it is no longer clear who are addressed.
-The corruption may have had its starting point, however, in the alternative sandhi mūd
+The corruption may have had its starting point, however, in the alternative sandhi mūḍhā stha  for mūḍhāḥ stha \(SP 13.47a\), which we find

-. hā stha  for mūd

-. hāḥ stha \(SP 13.47a\), which we find

 in the SP manuscript S and the Veṅkat